matiasilva/cugas-web/content/about/index.md

 ### About the committee

-Matias is a third-year engineering undergraduate at Girton College.
+Matias is a fourth-year engineering undergraduate at Girton College.
 He is half Portuguese and half Chinese and grew up in 7 countries.

-Álvaro is a second-year economics undergraduate at Girton College.
+Álvaro is a third-year economics undergraduate at Girton College.
 He is Spanish and grew up in Madrid.

-Guillaume is a second-year history undergraduate at Selwyn College.
+Guillaume is a third-year history undergraduate at Selwyn College.
 He is a quarter Portuguese, a quarter English and half Belgian.